BUNES BEACH HIKING GUIDE

 The best camping is on the flat grassy dunes found at the back of the beach.
 The area is large so even if some other groups are present, there is no feeling of crowding.
-No supplies are available in Vindstad, so be sure to bring everything you would need for typical wilderness camping.
+No supplies are available in Vindstad, however there is a toilet, and sometimes open cafe in the old yellow school building.
 Fresh water can be collected via several waterfalls towards the back-left side of the beach.
 A door-less drop toilet is on the side of the trail just before reaching the beach.

 A note of caution should be made to the weather.
 The beach and camping areas are completely exposed to the north-west and any weather which may come from there.
 And once the afternoon ferry leaves, you are stuck there until the following morning, so be sure to check the forecast for the following days if planning on camping.
 If bad weather does arrive, there are several large boulders on the Vindstad side of the pass that have enough room for 1-2 tents and should provide enough shelter from the wind, depending on the direction.